Branch Youth Council

 I am really keen, so how do I apply?

-Complete the application form and questions.
+Complete the 2018 Branch Youth Council (application form) and questions.
 Send your application in to the Branch Youth Council by either email or post.

 When will I know if I have been chosen as a member?

-All applicants will be advised if they are successful mid-April 2017.
+All applicants will be advised if they are successful mid-May.

 Why does Scouts Qld need a Branch Youth Council (BYC)?

 - To discuss subjects of interest related to Scouting and society issues affecting young people

 - Opportunities to empower young people through youth involvement in decision making and personal development